 by Mike Ratliff

 With the demise of the Biblical/Christian Worldview those of us who belong to the Lamb of God must stop assuming that our culture, our environment, knows or grasps what we mean when we talk about sin and God being Holy, Righteous, and Just.
 In Romans 1, we see that the natural Man knows the truth in his or her heart of hearts, but they suppress it.
 In turn, God gives them over or gives them up to a debased mind.
 This is spiritual blindness.
 These given over to their lusts and desires are no longer convicted of the evil of their sin.
 They lose their fear of God’s judgment.
 Over time, they become resentful and full of hate towards any who teach or preach the Gospel to them.
 This is why so many flock to seeker-sensitive “churches.”
 There they are stroked and made to feel good without having to deal with the real Jesus.
-Their religion, Christless Christianity, is friends of the world and eager to welcome those of other ‘religions’ except for those troublesome orthodox Christians who preach the whole Gospel, the Law of God, and the truth about sin and total separation from God for the unredeemed.
+Their religion, Christless Christianity, is a friend of the world and eager to welcome those of other ‘religions’ except for those troublesome orthodox Christians who preach the whole Gospel, the Law of God, and the truth about sin and total separation from God for the unredeemed.

 Therefore, we must become prepared for this time.
 We must become very familiar with the truth; therefore, we must become immersed in God’s Word.
 We must know what we really believe.
-I cannot think of better place to start than a study of our redemption through the blood of Christ.
+I cannot think of a better place to start than a study of our redemption through the blood of Christ.

 In Hebrews 9:1-10 we learn of the Temple and the work of the Priests as they served the Lord in their day-by-day service.
 Then the writer of Hebrews begins in v11 to contrast the work of Christ in our redemption with the animal sacrificial system of the Old Covenant.
 Christ is the high priest of the good things that have and are to come.
 What good things?
 His single sacrifice is superior in a superior heavenly tabernacle (the very presence of God).
 It is superior to all of the sacrifices done under the Old Covenant because it brings complete forgiveness of sins, eternal salvation, purified consciences, and direct access to God as we will see as we unpack the rest of this passage.